List of Mad Men characters: Stan Rizzo

 Stan Rizzo (Jay R. Ferguson) becomes the art director at Sterling Cooper Draper Pryce after Salvatore is fired.
 Before coming to the company, he worked at DDB, making unaired work for Lyndon B. Johnson's 1964 presidential campaign.
 In the beginning of his tenure, he and Peggy are often at odds with each other due to his abrasive and sometimes macho attitude, but the two develop a strong working relationship after Stan tries to intimidate Peggy by suggesting they work in the nude; Peggy calls his bluff and strips down, prompting Stan to concede victory to her.
 Stan is one of the few members of the SCDP creative department who survives the staff cuts.

 By Season 5 the two are working well together, until the firm hires Michael Ginsberg, whose bombastic and somewhat sexist attitude is more in line with Stan's than Peggy's.

-In Season 6, after Peggy leaves to join CGC, she and Stan maintain their friendship through late-night phone calls.
+In Season 6, Stan begins to embrace the counterculture of the late 60s-early 70s, growing out his hair and regularly using drugs.
+After Peggy leaves to join CGC, she and Stan maintain their friendship through late-night phone calls.
 Peggy's boss Ted Chaough overhears one such conversation, and Peggy relates Stan's news that Heinz ketchup is considering meetings; Chaough takes advantage of this and pressures Peggy to pitch a CGC campaign.
 Although neither firm ultimately wins the account, a betrayed Stan gives Peggy the finger at a bar.
 After SCDP and CGC merge into SC&P, Stan and Peggy easily rebuild their friendship, and he is happy to be working with her again.
 In "The Crash", Stan is one of several employees injected with a stimulant by Jim Cutler's "Dr. Feelgood" to boost creativity and spends an entire weekend intoxicated.
 During this time, he comes on to Peggy, who gently rejects him, and to whom reveals that his first cousin recently died in Vietnam.
 Peggy counsels him that loss cannot be dealt with by getting high and having sex.
 While Stan initially takes her advice, he is later discovered in flagrante delicto with Wendy Gleason, the hippie daughter of a recently deceased partner.